asyncapi/website/pages/blog/async-api-spec-3.0-update.md

 For documentation, you have probably noticed that since the first release of 2.0, we now have concepts, tutorials, and guides, and almost all is going to change for 3.0 in some way or another.

 When it comes to tooling, it's impossible to give you a clear overview of what exactly will support 3.0 right out the gate, because there are many different code owners and contributors that each has specific priorities.
-So if you want to see a tool support 3.0, please do head over to the issue and voice the need, add a :thumbs_up: or write a comment, maybe even contribute the needed changes!
+So if you want to see a tool support 3.0, please do head over to the issue and voice the need, add a :thumbsup: or write a comment, maybe even contribute the needed changes!

 - [AsyncAPI CLI](https://github.com/asyncapi/cli/issues/629)
 - [AsyncAPI bundler](https://github.com/asyncapi/bundler/issues/133)